redhat-developer/vscode-didact/demos/markdown/tutorial/tutorial.didact.md

 1. Install Microsoft Visual Studio Code (you already have this!)
 [Visual Studio Code website](https://code.visualstudio.com/)
 2. Add the [vscode-didact extension](vscode:extension/redhat.vscode-didact) (you already have this too if you're seeing the tutorial in the `Didact Tutorials` view!)
-3. Create a new AsciiDoc or Markdown file and add “didact” to the file extension (`myfile.didact.adoc`, `myotherfile.didact.md`) [(Click here to create your first Didact markdown file.)](didact://?commandId=vscode.didact.scaffoldProject&extFilePath=redhat.vscode-didact/demos/markdown/tutorial/didactmdfile.json)
+3. Create a new AsciiDoc or Markdown file and add “didact” to the file extension (`myfile.didact.adoc`, `myotherfile.didact.md`) [(Click here to create your first Didact markdown file named `myfirst.didact.md`.)](didact://?commandId=vscode.didact.scaffoldProject&extFilePath=redhat.vscode-didact/demos/markdown/tutorial/didactmdfile.json)
 4. Start writing!
 5. When you get to a point where you want the user to click on a link to do something active, write a Didact link (we'll cover that in the next section).
 6. Repeat steps 4 and 5 until you’re done!